ujkam/book_highlighter/README.md

 - Combine the final video track and the original audio track (this needs to be done manually for now)

 # Release Notes
-2025-04-04: Initial release.
-Focused on getting the word highlighting functinality working, along with releasing something
+- 2025-04-04: Initial release.
+Focused on getting the word highlighting functionality working, along with releasing something
-2025-05-06: Completely revamp the OCR pipeline.
+- 2025-05-06: Completely revamp the OCR pipeline.
 Text detection is much more accurate